grisov/checkGestures/readme.md

 ## Change log

-### Version 1.0.4
+### Version 1.0.5
-* the add-on has been tested for compatibility with NVDA 2023.1.
+* the add-on has been tested for compatibility with NVDA 2023.1;
+* changed the short name of the add-on in the store and updated the download link in ReadMe.

 ### Version 1.0.3
 * the add-on has been tested for compatibility with NVDA 2022.1;